Updated: Sep 23

 I've gone through this journey and needed someone for accountability.
 Even with a wealth of knowledge and knowing exactly what to do, everyone needs some help with how to do it.
 If you are reading this and needing someone to help you embark on your journey I am here for you and would love to help.

-Schedule your free 15 minute consultation and see if Sophrosyne Health is right for you
+Schedule your free strategy planning call here and see if Sophrosyne Health is right for you